-School: Vancouver Children’s Centre
+School: Vancouver Children’s Centre, all university students

 Those in residential care: Margaret Chapman, John Garfoot, Audrey Mark.

 Stephen Powell, Terri and David.

-Coronavirus (COVID-19) guidance for churches – updated 24th June 2020
+Coronavirus (COVID-19) guidance for churches – updated 7th October 2020

 At St Faith’s Church we continue to take advice from the Church of England and from the Methodist Church as to how we should respond to the coronavirus outbreak in the country.
 We seek to do all that we can to keep ourselves safe and want to reassure you of the continuing support and care for all our members and for the wider community.